suffix-sort/isort/core/README.md

 - Zero-copy operations where possible
 - Efficient character-by-character comparison
 - Minimal memory allocation
+- Optimized defaults for maximum throughput

 ## Examples

-See the `ssort` binary crate for a complete CLI implementation using this library.
+See the `cli` directory for a complete command-line implementation using this library.

 ## License